 Government guidance for employers

-The Government has published specific guidance for employers to help them get their businesses back up and running and workplaces operating safely.
+The government has published specific guidance for employers to help them get their businesses back up and running and workplaces operating safely.

-Support for businesses and employees
+Our support for businesses and employees

-There is an online form available to apply for Covid-19 related business grants.
+There is an online form available to apply for Covid-19-related business grants.
 For more information about eligibility and how to apply follow this link.

-We have issued a letter to businesses from the Leader of Shropshire Council detailing the steps we are taking to help, and will provide updates as the government issues further details.
+We have issued a letter to businesses from the leader of Shropshire Council detailing the steps we are taking to help, and will provide updates as the government issues further details.

 Additional information on a wider range of available grants and funding can be found on the Idox Open 4 Business website, which is free to use until 31 October 2020.